Relay

-Best delivery app for small business in Nigeria: 2 paths…
+Best Delivery App for Small Business in Nigeria: 2 Paths

 delivery appsmall business Nigeriafulfillment centerlast-mile deliveryecommerce logistics

-Best delivery app for small business in Nigeria: 2 paths…
+Best Delivery App for Small Business in Nigeria: 2 Paths

 Relay Team

-·4 min read
+·5 min read

-If you run a small business in Nigeria and you're searching for the best delivery app for small business in Nigeria, you've probably seen lists of courier services like Gokada, Kwik, or GIG Logistics.
-But the real decision isn't which courier to use — it's whether to handle delivery yourself per-order or to partner with a fulfillment center (FC) that does everything for you.
+If you run a small business in Nigeria and you're searching for the best delivery app for small business in Nigeria, you've likely seen lists of courier services like Gokada, Kwik, or GIG Logistics.
+But the real decision isn't which courier to use — it's whether to handle delivery yourself per-order or to partner with a fulfillment center (FC) that manages everything for you.
 This article compares both paths so you can choose based on your order volume, geography, and how much cash handling you want to manage.

 Path 1: Self-fulfill per-order with couriers

 Many small businesses start by coordinating their own deliveries.
 When a customer orders, you pick the item from your shop or home, pack it, call a courier like Gokada or Kwik, pay the per-drop fee, and hand over the package.
 The courier picks it up from your location and delivers to the customer.
 You also handle cash-on-delivery (COD): you collect the cash from the customer yourself if you use a courier that doesn't collect on your behalf, or you wait for the courier to remit the funds.
 This path gives you full control but demands time and attention.
 You have to be available for every pickup, track each dispatch, and reconcile cash at the end of the day.
 If you sell across multiple zones in Lagos or other cities, you may need to coordinate with different couriers for different areas.
+As your order volume grows, the time spent on logistics can eat into your profit.
+Ask other merchants in your area about average courier fees and reliability, then compare quotes from at least three couriers before committing to one.

 Path 2: Pre-position stock at a fulfillment center